-The Group operates a defined contribution Mandatory Provident Fund retirement benefit scheme (the "MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance for all of its Hong Kong employees.
-Contributions are made based on a percentage of the employees' basic salaries and are charged to the statement of profit or loss as they become payable in accordance with the rules of the MPF Scheme.
+The Group operates a defined contribution Mandatory Provident Fund retirement benefits scheme (the "MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance for all of its Hong Kong employees.
+Contributions are made based on a percentage of the employees' basic salaries and are charged to the consolidated statement of profit or loss and other comprehensive income as they become payable in accordance with the rules of the MPF Scheme.
 The assets of the MPF Scheme are held separately from those of the Group in an independently administered fund.
 The Group's employer contributions vest fully with the employees when contributed into the MPF Scheme.

-The employees of the Group's subsidiaries which operates in Mainland China are required to participate in a central pension scheme operated by the local municipal government.
-These subsidiaries are required to contribute a certain percentage of its payroll costs to the central pension scheme.
-The contributions are charged to the statement of profit or loss as they become payable in accordance with the rules of the central pension scheme.
+The employees of the Group's subsidiary which operates in Mainland China are required to participate in a central pension scheme operated by the local municipal government.
+This subsidiary is required to contribute a certain percentage of its payroll costs to the central pension scheme.
+The contributions are charged to the consolidated statement of profit or loss and other comprehensive income as they become payable in accordance with the rules of the central pension scheme.